Sk3llington/Elastic_Stack_Server/README.md

 `done` closes the `for` loop.

-Now we can run the same short script with a few modifications, to test that `filebeat` is logging all failed attempts on all web servers where `filebeat` was deployed.
+Now we can run the same short script command with a few modifications, to test that `filebeat` is logging all failed attempts on all web servers where `filebeat` was deployed.

 We want to run a command that will attempt to SSH into multiple web servers at the same time and continue forever until we stop it: